-Ones appreciate good manors and good behavior.
-They will appreciate it if you are on time and if you keep things clean, but remember that those might be areas of growth for the One.
+Ones appreciate good manners and good behavior.
+They will appreciate it if you are on time and if you keep things clean, but remember that those might be areas of growth for the one.
 Be careful not to get caught in a one’s perfectionism, which can lead to a life reduced to merely managing unreasonable and unproductive standards.
-Instead of focusing on how you can meet their standards all of the time, help One’s reevaluate their standards.
-Remember their desire for perfection comes from a deep seeded fear that they are defective or will be corrupted.
-Anytime you are acting out of fear you will compulsively execute your strategy.
-In the case of Ones, this means they try to perfect anything and everything, instead of the things that really matter.
+Instead of focusing on how you can meet their standards all of the time, help ones reevaluate their standards.
+Remember their desire for perfection comes from a deep-seated fear that they are defective or will be corrupted.
+Anytime you are acting out of fear, you will compulsively execute your strategy.
+In the case of ones, this means they try to perfect anything and everything instead of the things that really matter.
 Help them discern what might be worth reforming and what might qualify as “good enough.”

-You might need to tell a One that you appreciate praise from them because Ones habitually point out what is wrong. conversely, make sure you offer praise often to a One.
-This will offer some reprieve from constantly being berated by their internal critic.
-You can and at times must confront a One about their behavior, but be careful about how you point out a One’s mistake.
+You might need to tell a one that you appreciate praise from them because ones habitually point out what is wrong.
+Conversely, make sure you offer praise often to a one.
+This will offer some reprieve from their constantly being berated by their internal critic.
+You can and at times must confront a one about their behavior, but be careful about how you point out a one’s mistake.
 Begin not by pointing out their mistake, but by inviting them to reflect on their behavior.
-Often, they already know where they have missed the mark and they will bring it up themselves, saving you the awkward task of brining it to their attention.
+Often, they already know where they have missed the mark, and they will bring it up themselves, saving you the awkward task of bringing it to their attention.

 Ones need you to admit your own mistakes in the relationship.
-Remember they want fairness and equality and they are aware of their own mistakes and they would want you to name your mistakes as well.
+Remember they want fairness and equality.
+They are aware of their own mistakes, and they would want you to name your mistakes as well.

-Offhanded remarks can easily hurt a One because the remark might land in a sensitive place, worn down by a One’s relentless inner critic.
-Be careful not to unwittingly ad your voice to the cacophony of criticism.
+Offhanded remarks can easily hurt a one because the remark might land in a sensitive place, worn down by a one’s relentless inner critic.
+Be careful not to unwittingly add your voice to the cacophony of criticism.
 Offer frequent encouragement instead.